Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 When the cake grows, the cake value increases from 1 to $t/s$ for Bob and for the complementary agents.
 Let $Y$ be the new allocation.
 The relative value of Bob is now at least $(2t-1)/(t/s)$.
 In contrast, the complementary agents have to share a relative value of 1, so there is at least one agent for whom: $\vrel_{Ci}(Y_{Ci})\leq 1/k$.
 Therefore, when $k$ is sufficiently large:

 We claim that, for such $k$, Bob does not receive any value from the enlargement.
-Indeed, suppose by contradiction that Bob receives a positive slice from the enlargement.
-Then by Lemma \ref{lem:infi}, for any $H \subseteq Y_{B}$:
+Indeed, suppose by contradiction that Bob receives from the enlargement a slice $H$ with positive value.
+Since $H \subseteq Y_{B}$, by Lemma \ref{lem:infi}: